hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 sorry, no. The classic themes usually already offer such options.

-= Is it possible to use this plugin for all block Themes? = Tested with Twenty Twenty-Three, Twenty Twenty-Four, Twenty Twenty-Five, Circles WP.
+= Is it possible to use this plugin for all Block Themes? = Tested with Twenty Twenty-Three, Twenty Twenty-Four, Twenty Twenty-Five, Circles WP.
 If the plugin does not work with your block theme, please write to the support forum.
 I will then see what I can do.